bridgekat/zenith/notes/design.md

 - When leaving from `assume (h : <assumption>)` section, for every theorem (schema) `...φ` in `Δ'`, the theorem (schema) `...(<assumption> → φ)` will be added back to `Δ''`.
   - The "second-order quantifiers" will remain in the front.
 (This can be understood as simultaneously putting assumptions in front of an infinite family of formulas.)
+    - This rule is seemingly useless and it is not the same as normal higher-order rules; will not be implemented...
   - **Exception: if `<assumption>` itself contains "second-order quantifiers", nothing will be added back!** First-order logic is not sufficient to express such outcomes, and "assuming an infinite set of propositions" is only useful in expressing axiom schemas...
 - When leaving from `any x` section, for every theorem (schema) `...φ` in `Δ'`, the theorem (schema) `...(forall x, φ)` will be added back to `Δ''`.
   - The "second-order quantifiers" will remain in the front.
 (This can be understood as simultaneously putting quantifiers in front of an infinite family of formulas.)
+    - This rule is seemingly useless and it is not the same as normal higher-order rules; will not be implemented...
 - When leaving from `anyfunc f/n` section, for every theorem (schema) `...φ` in `Δ'`, the theorem (schema) `(forallfunc f/n, ...φ)` will be added back to `Δ''`.
 - When leaving from `anypred p/n` section, for every theorem (schema) `...φ` in `Δ'`, the theorem (schema) `(forallpred p/n, ...φ)` will be added back to `Δ''`.